irfanhakim-as/homelab-wiki/topics/immich.md

 This details how to set up a remote ML server for Immich if its host deployment environment is not capable of hardware-accelerated machine learning:

-1. On a [preconfigured Linux machine](linux.md#configuration) running on a [virtual machine](../courses/vm.md#creating-a-virtual-machine-from-a-template), bare metal device (i.e. [Raspberry Pi](raspberry-pi.md)), or perhaps an [LXC Container](../courses/container.md#create-lxc-container); ensure that [Docker is installed and set up](../courses/container.md#setting-up-a-container-runtime).
+1. On a [preconfigured Linux machine](linux.md#configuration) running on a [virtual machine](../courses/vm.md#creating-a-virtual-machine-from-a-template), bare metal device (i.e. [Raspberry Pi](raspberry-pi.md)), or perhaps an [LXC Container](../courses/container.md#create-lxc-container); ensure that [a Container Runtime is installed and set up](../courses/container.md#setting-up-a-container-runtime).
 The following considerations should be noted:

    - Either [disable the firewall](firewall.md#disablement) on the system or [allow access to the following port(s) and corresponding protocol(s)](firewall.md#adding-allow-rule): `3003/tcp`

-2. [Deploy the Immich machine learning stack with Docker Compose](../courses/container.md#container-runtime-usage) after preparing the following items:
+2. [Deploy the Immich machine learning stack with Compose or Portainer](../courses/container.md#container-runtime-usage) after preparing the following items:

    - A local app directory, on local storage (i.e. `/home/myuser/.local/share/docker/immich-remote-ml`) or a remote app directory, on remote mounted storage (i.e. `/mnt/smb/docker/immich-remote-ml`): This will be used for the Immich ML stack's deployment files and volume(s).

-   - A Docker compose file for the Immich ML stack on the app directory (i.e. `/mnt/smb/docker/immich-remote-ml/docker-compose.yml`):
+   - A Compose file for the Immich ML stack on the app directory (i.e. `/mnt/smb/docker/immich-remote-ml/docker-compose.yml`):

       ```yaml
       name: ${SERVICE_NAME}